Almost Envy-Free Allocations with Connected Bundles: EF1 existence for three agents: A moving-knife protocol

-\begin{theorem} The moving-knife protocol finds an EF1 allocation for three agents and runs in $O(|V|)$ time, when $G$ is traceable. \end{theorem} \begin{proof} The algorithm is well-defined -- there is one place where this is not immediate: If two agents shout in Step 3, the algorithm description claims that there is a shouter who is a middle agent over the subsequence $P(v_{\ell+1},v_m)$.
+\begin{theorem} The moving-knife protocol finds an EF1 allocation for three agents and runs in $O(m)$ time, when $G$ is a path. \end{theorem} \begin{proof} The algorithm is well-defined -- there is one place where this is not immediate: If two agents shout in Step 3, the algorithm description claims that there is a shouter who is a middle agent over the subsequence $P(v_{\ell+1},v_m)$.
 Suppose for the moment that there is a shouter $i$ who is a \emph{right} agent.
 Due to \eqref{eq:left-right-lumpy-tie}, we have $u_i(R) \ge u_i(\{v_{\ell+1}\} \cup M \cup \{v_r\})$.
 Since $i$ is a shouter, we have $u_i(L) \ge u_i(R)$, so $u_i(L) \ge u_i(\{v_{\ell+1}\} \cup M \cup \{v_r\})$.
 But $i$ did not shout in the previous Step 2 (when no-one shouted), so either $u_i(R) > u_i(L)$ or $u_i(\{v_{\ell+1}\} \cup M) > u_i(L)$, and either case is a contradiction.
 Hence neither of the at least two shouters of Step 3 is a right agent, so at least one shouter is a middle agent, since there is at most one left agent.

-The algorithm terminates and returns an allocation, since the bundle $L$ grows throughout the algorithm until eventually, at least two agents will think that $L$ is the best bundle and thus will shout and thereby terminate the algorithm.
+The algorithm terminates and returns an allocation, since the bundle $L$ grows throughout the algorithm until eventually, at least two agents will think that $L$ is a best bundle and thus will shout and thereby terminate the algorithm.
 We will now consider every possible way that the algorithm could have terminated, and show that the resulting allocation is EF1.
-To follow this proof, it is helpful to look at the figures in the description of the procedure.

 \textbf{Step 2.} \begin{itemize}[leftmargin=18pt] \item Agent $\shoutleft$ receives $L$ and does not envy the other agents (up to good $v_r$) since $\shoutleft$ is a shouter. \item An agent $i$ who is not a shouter does not envy $\shoutleft$ because $i$ prefers either $M$ or $R$ to $L$, and hence by Lemma \ref{lem:lumpy} receives a bundle preferred to $L$. \\ Agent $i$ also does not envy the other agent $j \neq \shoutleft$ up to one good by Lemma \ref{lem:lumpy}. \item An agent $i \neq \shoutleft$ who is a shouter does not envy $\shoutleft$ up to one good: If this is the first time Step 2 was performed, then $L = \{v_1\}$, so $i$ does not envy $\shoutleft$ up to $v_1$.
 Otherwise, the last step was an iteration of Step 4(c), where by definition of Step 4(c) no-one shouted.
 Since $i$ did not shout during Step 4(c), and Step 2 did not change the bundles $M$ and $R$, then $i$ strictly prefers either $M$ or $R$ to the left bundle $L\setminus \{v_{\ell}\}$ of Step 4(c).
 By Lemma \ref{lem:lumpy}, agent $i$ gets a bundle at least as good as $M$ or $R$.
 Thus, $i$ does not envy $\shoutleft$ up to $v_\ell$. \\ Also by Lemma \ref{lem:lumpy}, agent $i$ does not envy the other agent $j \neq \shoutleft$ up to one good. \end{itemize}